 - Unhealthy diet and eating habits.
-Having a diet that's high in calories, eating fast food, skipping breakfast, consuming high-calorie drinks and eating oversized portions all contribute to weight gain.
+A diet that's high in calories, lacking in fruits and vegetables, full of fast food, missing breakfast, and laden with high-calorie beverages and oversized portions contributes to weight gain.

 - Quitting smoking.
 Quitting smoking is often associated with weight gain.
-And for some, it can lead to a weight gain of as much as several pounds a week for several months, which can result in obesity.
+And for some, it can lead to enough weight gain that the person becomes obese.
 In the long run, however, quitting smoking is still a greater benefit to your health than continuing to smoke.

 - Lack of sleep.
-Not getting enough sleep at night can cause changes in hormones that increase your appetite.
+Not getting enough sleep or getting too much sleep at night can cause changes in hormones that increase your appetite.
 You may also crave foods high in calories and carbohydrates, which can contribute to weight gain.

 - Certain medications.
 Some medications can lead to weight gain if you don't compensate through diet or activity.
 These medications include some antidepressants, anti-seizure medications, diabetes medications, antipsychotic medications, steroids and beta blockers.

 - Age.
 Obesity can occur at any age, even in young children.
 But as you age, hormonal changes and a less active lifestyle increase your risk of obesity.
 In addition, the amount of muscle in your body tends to decrease with age.
 This lower muscle mass leads to a decrease in metabolism.
 These changes also reduce calorie needs and can make it harder to keep off excess weight.
-If you don't control what you eat as you age, you'll likely gain weight.
+If you don't control what you eat and consciously become more physically active as you age, you'll likely gain weight.

 - Medical problems.
-Obesity can rarely be traced to a medical cause, such as Prader-Willi syndrome, Cushing's syndrome, polycystic ovary syndrome, and other diseases and conditions.
+Obesity can rarely be traced to a medical cause, such as Prader-Willi syndrome, Cushing's syndrome, and other diseases and conditions.
 Some medical problems, such as arthritis, can lead to decreased activity, which may result in weight gain.
-A low metabolism is unlikely to cause obesity, as is having low thyroid function.

 Even if you have one or more of these risk factors, it doesn't mean that you're destined to become obese.
 You can counteract most risk factors through diet, physical activity and exercise, and behavior changes.